Are Reputation Management Services Legit?

 Why do reputation management campaigns fail?

 Since online reputation management services are in high demand, many companies enter this industry despite not having the required skills.
 These types of companies attract clients by making big claims, unrealistic promises, and commitments they cannot fulfill.
-Naturally, they fail to deliver value, waste their clients’ hard-earned money, and often cause more damage to their reputation.
+Naturally, they fail to deliver value, waste their clients’ hard-earned money, and often cause more damage to their reputations.

 About the author